patelsahil2k03/Learning-Git-Workshop/README.md

 git branch : to see branches<br />
 git branch -r : to see all remote branches<br />
 git branch -a : to see all available branches(remotely or locally)<br />
-git branch -D nameOfBranch : to delete branch git checkout branch_name : to switch from current branch to branch_name vi name.txt : to write some content inside new file
+git branch -D nameOfBranch : to delete branch <br />
+git checkout branch_name : to switch from current branch to branch_name<br />
+vi name.txt : to write some content inside new file <br />
-	(press ctrl(may or not)+i to start writing and to stop writing press esc and then :x enter) cat name.txt : to see the details written inside name git restore --staged name.txt : to unsave any previously saved file git reset IdcopiedFromLog : to clear log history above the copied Id git log : to see entire history of the project git stash : for not to save the history anywhere but to store at any different place from where we can get it back anytime git stash pop : to get that thing back which is saved through stash git stash clear : to clean or delete the things saved through stash git remote add anyname(origin) URLofRepo(https://github.com/Ankit-34/First.git) : to attach repository URL with our project (In URL, First is the name of repository) git remote -v : to see the URLs which are attached with the folder or project git remote set-url origin URLOfNewRepo : to change repo from the same account git push origin nameOfBranch(master) : to share the changes on URL git push --all -f(for force push) : to push changes in repository git pull upstream main : to see change in fork git fetch --all(for all branches) --prune(deleted are also be fetched) : to fetch(take) all the comments git reset --hard upstream/main : to reset the main branch of origin to the main branch of upstream git clone URL(origine of particular project) : to download folders related to that project git rebase -i IdcopiedFromLog : to merge comments git config --global --list : to see the current account for pushing git config --global user.name "your_username" : to chnage the global username git config --global user.email "your_email_address@example.com" : to change to global email git merge Branch_name : It will merge Branch_name with current branch git reset --merge : to reset the merging of branch

-Note:
+	(press ctrl(may or not)+i to start writing and to stop writing press esc and then :x enter)<br />
+cat name.txt : to see the details written inside name<br />
+git restore --staged name.txt : to unsave any previously saved file<br />
+git reset IdcopiedFromLog : to clear log history above the copied Id<br />
+git log : to see entire history of the project<br />
+git stash : for not to save the history anywhere but to store at any different place from where we can get it back anytime<br />
+git stash pop : to get that thing back which is saved through stash<br />
+git stash clear : to clean or delete the things saved through stash<br />
+git remote add anyname(origin) URLofRepo(https://github.com/Ankit-34/First.git) : to attach repository URL with our project<br />
+	(In URL, First is the name of repository)<br />
+git remote -v : to see the URLs which are attached with the folder or project<br />
+git remote set-url origin URLOfNewRepo : to change repo from the same account<br />
+git push origin nameOfBranch(master) : to share the changes on URL<br />
+git push --all -f(for force push) : to push changes in repository<br />
+git pull upstream main : to see change in fork<br />
+git fetch --all(for all branches) --prune(deleted are also be fetched) : to fetch(take) all the comments<br />
+git reset --hard upstream/main : to reset the main branch of origin to the main branch of upstream<br />
+git clone URL(origine of particular project) : to download folders related to that project<br />
+git rebase -i IdcopiedFromLog : to merge comments<br />
+git config --global --list : to see the current account for pushing<br />
+git config --global user.name "your_username" : to chnage the global username<br />
+git config --global user.email "your_email_address@example.com" : to change to global email<br />
+git merge Branch_name : It will merge Branch_name with current branch<br />
+git reset --merge : to reset the merging of branch<br />

+Note:<br />
-1.Any folder that starts with our account, the name of that is going to be origin.
+1.Any folder that starts with our account, the name of that is going to be origin.<br />
-2.We directly can not make change in any others project, we need to fork for it.
+2.We directly can not make change in any others project, we need to fork for it.<br />
-3.From where we have forked the project, that URL is known as UpStream URL.
+3.From where we have forked the project, that URL is known as UpStream URL.<br />
-4.Commit means to save the change
+4.Commit means to save the change <br />

-To push in new repo,
+To push in new repo,<br />
-First open terminal in the folder which you have to push and run (git init) to initialize Then (git add .) for add every file and folder to push in repo or (git add file_name.txt) to add one by one Then run (git commit -m "Any message") for commit the changes Then run (git branch -M branch_name(default main)) to select branch Then run (git remote add origin link_of_the_repo_in_which_we_have_to_push) to connect to the repo remotely Then (git push -u origin branch_name) to finally push all changes in repo
+First open terminal in the folder which you have to push and run (git init) to initialize<br />
+Then (git add .) for add every file and folder to push in repo or (git add file_name.txt) to add one by one<br />
+Then run (git commit -m "Any message") for commit the changes<br />
+Then run (git branch -M branch_name(default main)) to select branch<br />
+Then run (git remote add origin link_of_the_repo_in_which_we_have_to_push) to connect to the repo remotely<br />
+Then (git push -u origin branch_name) to finally push all changes in repo<br />

-To push changes in existing repo, git add . git commit -m "Message" git push
+To push changes in existing repo,<br />
+git add .<br />
+git commit -m "Message"<br />
+git push<br />